1. Accountants not understanding the business of their accounting clients

-This doesn’t need to be complicated, but there are questions that need asking.
-How is your forecast looking this year?
+This doesn’t need to be complicated, but some questions need asking.
+How is your forecasting looking this year?
 How did you perform against it last year?
-Business owners are sometimes let down by their accountant so this is your opportunity to step in and win their loyalty over.
-Businesses which have insights that can be unlocked and transformed into informed action to drive real results, without that much effort.
+Business owners are sometimes let down by their accountant/ accounting firms so this is your opportunity to step in and win their loyalty over.
+A firm that has insights that can be unlocked and transformed into informed action to drive real results, without that much effort.

 2. Not being visible

 How often do you see or speak to your clients?
 If clients can’t see you, they can’t value you.
-Before the cloud, the world was different and a time-delay was commonplace but, as more firms move to the cloud and adapt from being accountants to hybrid advisors, you can’t leave your client open to a better offer.
-One of the biggest benefits of technology is that it will keep you informed of the right thing to say, at the right time so you can just pick up the phone.
+Before the cloud, the world was different and a time delay was commonplace but, as more firms move to the cloud and adapt from being accountants to hybrid advisors, you can’t leave your client open to better services from another accounting firm.
+One of the biggest benefits of technology is that it will keep you informed of the right data and things to say to old and new clients, at the right time so you can just pick up the phone.

 Serena Humphrey, Managing Director of F Word Training, tells of her experience meeting a client whose family business was four days away from running out of cash.
 The clients ran a nine-year-old manufacturing business in the UK, so had slim margins and tight cash flow.
 Despite becoming a household name, the company never had much cash to play with, and the clients started to suspect something was wrong.